-Article 12Δ of the Refugee Law provides that an accelerated procedure is applied by order of priority and within 30 days after the asylum application is made, where the responsible officer considers that the applicant:
+Article 12Δ of the Refugee Law provides that an application must be processed as priority and within 30 days under an accelerated procedure where the responsible officer considers that the applicant:

 - Comes from a country where there is no serious risk of persecution;

 - Comes from a safe European third country;

 - Comes from a safe country of origin;